Elementary Intensive Support Programs

 Intensive Emotional Support Program (K-6)

-Bruce A. Tinor Ed.D., BCBA., LBS is the Program Administer for Elementary Intensive Support Programs.
+Bruce A. Tinor Ed.D., BCBA., LBS is the Program Administrator for Elementary Intensive Support Programs.
 Dr. Tinor specializes in working with students with autism, behavioral/emotional disorders, and intellectual disabilities.
 He is passionate about the philosophical and scientific foundations of Applied Behavior Analysis, ethical decision making in the context of professional practice, collaboration across disciplines, helping students decrease maladaptive behaviors that create barriers to learning and increase behaviors that allow for a better quality of life.

 Dr. Tinor began working as a special education teacher in the Allentown School District as an emotional support teacher.
 In the Washington Borough School District in New Jersey as an early childhood autistic support teacher and then as the Section 504 coordinator.
 Dr. Tinor also worked at the Colonial Intermediate Unit 20 as the elementary Autistic Support Supervisor where he supervised approximately 40 classrooms.